barbun/govCMS/CONTRIBUTING.md

     And I should see "Home"
 ```
 Scenarios can be tagged with @api @drush @javascript or any other custom tags.
-  - @api should be added when there is any interaction with the database
+  - @api can be added when any interaction with the database is required
-  - @javascript should be added when the scenario requires javascript
+  - @javascript can be added when the scenario requires javascript
-  - @drush should be added when the scenario needs to be run using Drush driver.
+  - @drush can be added when the scenario needs to be run using Drush driver

 *Note, scenarios without @javascript would usually be much faster, however they
 won't produce a screenshot on failure.*